+Net cash provided by financing activities was \$1.1 million during the year ended December 31, 2023.
+This was entirely due to the proceeds received from the exercise of stock options during the year.
+The decrease in cash provided was driven by the lack of proceeds from grants repayable during 2023, as compared to 2022.
 Net cash provided by financing activities was \$2.0 million during the year ended December 31, 2022.
 This was due to the proceeds received from the exercise of stock options, equaling \$0.9 million, during the year.
 We also received proceeds of \$1.1 million from grants received from the Walloon region for which a portion is repayable.
 Net cash provided by financing activities was \$3.7 million during the year ended December 31, 2021, primarily driven by \$3.0 million in proceeds received from the exercise of stock options.
-Additionally, the Company received \$0.7 million in proceeds from grant programs with a potential obligation for repayment.
+Additionally, the Company received \$0.7 million in proceeds from grants programs with a potential obligation for repayment.